MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlement-object.md

 ## Entitlement example - delegated admin

-This example illustrates a simple entitlement object with the [Type property](properties/devenv-type-property.md) set to `Role`, which means that the entitlement is associated with an Azure AD role.
+This example illustrates a simple entitlement object with the [Type property](properties/devenv-type-property.md) set to `Role`, which means that the entitlement is associated with a Microsoft Entra role.
 When `Type` is set to `Role`, the [RoleType property](properties/devenv-roletype-property.md) is used to distinguish between local and delegated assignments of the role, in this case it's `Delegated`.
 The [ObjectEntitlements property](properties/devenv-objectentitlements-property.md) defines the list of permissions that the entitlement includes.

 ```al
 entitlement BC_Role_Delegated